armdupre/terraform-google-module-2-vpcs-1-public-subnet-1-private-subnet/README.md

 Terraform module for VPC deployment on Google Cloud Platform

 ## Deployment
-This module creates a topology with two virtual private clouds, each having a single public facing subnet and a single private subnet.
+This module creates a topology with two virtual private clouds, one having a single public facing subnet and the other having a single private subnet.

 ## Usage
 ```tf